tijmenvangulik/Ergometerspace/connection.md

-# Connect to the erometer
+# Connect to the ergometer

 ![setup](ErgometerSetup.png)